This is a free service for anyone receiving a Centrelink™ benefit and this process is a Compass preferred method of payment.

 Download the Appeal Request Form (above) or obtain a copy from your local branch office.

-Lodge the Appeal Form to your Housing Manager (or applicable branch office).
-Include any new information since the original decision.
+Lodge the Appeal Form at your branch office or via post to Compass housing Services PO Box 967 Hamilton NSW 2303 - including supporting documentation and any new information since the original decision.
 You will receive a letter confirming receipt of your appeal as soon as practicable and advisement of what will happen next.

 You can request an interview, if deemed necessary, you can bring a friend or advocate for help or support.
 Please advise Compass Housing if you require an interpreter.